4.4. Probability Distributions

 4.4.2.
 Continuous Distributions

 The area under a region of the PDF, a definite integral, defines a probability.
 The total area under a PDF must be one.
-A useful tool for computing probabilities is a cumulative distribution function (CDF), which tells us the probability F(a) = P(X < a).
-The CDF is a function giving the result of integrating the PDF.
+A valuable tool for computing probabilities is a cumulative distribution function (CDF), which tells us the probability \(F(a) = P(X < a)\).
+The CDF is a function that returns the PDF integrals.
 A CDF plot is always zero on the left side of the plot and one to the right.

 The CDF simplifies probability computations.